Bariatric Surgery Recovery

 Once you have been able to get up and walk around, you will be transferred to your hospital room, where you will stay until you are released.
 On the day after surgery, they normally allow patients to begin drinking clear liquids.

 You will be monitored 24/7 and consistently encouraged (assisted when necessary) to walk around to prevent deep vein thrombosis.
-If no complications arise, the surgeon will discharge you from the hospital to return home.
+Moreover, if no complications arise, the surgeon will discharge you from the hospital and allow you to return home.

 Recovering At Home After Weight Loss Surgery